MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

     If the EnableSyncAdminReports setting wasn't applied, go back and follow the steps under [Set up the OneDrive sync health dashboard](#set-up-the-onedrive-sync-health-dashboard).

-If the device is on the Insiders or Production ring and the setting was applied correctly, wait for 36 hours with the device turned on and signed in to OneDrive.
+If the setting was applied correctly, wait for 36 hours with the device turned on and signed in to OneDrive.
 If the device still doesn't appear on the dashboard, open a support ticket with Microsoft.
 For more information, see the next section, [Report a problem](#report-a-problem).

 ## Report a problem